Pope Benedict XVI: Hinduism

-Apostolic ministry
+Pastoral visits and security

-As pontiff, Benedict carried out numerous Apostolic activities including journeys across the world and in the Vatican.
+As pontiff, Benedict carried out numerous Apostolic activities, including journeys in Italy and across the world.

 Benedict travelled extensively during the first three years of his papacy.
 In addition to his travels within Italy, he made two visits to his homeland, Germany, one for World Youth Day and another to visit the towns of his childhood.
 He also visited Poland and Spain, where he was enthusiastically received.
 His visit to Turkey, an overwhelmingly Muslim nation, was initially overshadowed by the controversy about a lecture he had given at Regensburg.
 His visit was met by nationalist and Islamic protesters and was placed under unprecedented security measures.
 Benedict made a joint declaration with Ecumenical Patriarch Bartholomew I in an attempt to begin to heal the rift between the Catholic and Eastern Orthodox churches.

 In 2007, Benedict visited Brazil to address the Bishops' Conference there and canonize Friar Antônio Galvão, an 18th-century Franciscan.
 In June 2007, Benedict made a personal pilgrimage and pastoral visit to Assisi, the birthplace of St. Francis.
 In September, Benedict undertook a three-day visit to Austria, during which he joined Vienna's chief rabbi, Paul Chaim Eisenberg, in a memorial to the 65,000 Viennese Jews who perished in Nazi death camps.
 During his stay in Austria, he also celebrated Mass at the Marian shrine Mariazell and visited Heiligenkreuz Abbey.

 In April 2008, Benedict made his first visit to the United States since becoming pope.
 He arrived in Washington, D.C., where he was formally received at the White House and met privately with US president George W. Bush.
 While in Washington, the pope addressed representatives of US Catholic universities, met with leaders of other world religions, and celebrated Mass at the Washington Nationals' baseball stadium with 47,000 people.
 The Pope also met privately with victims of sexual abuse by priests.
 The Pope travelled to New York City where he addressed the United Nations General Assembly.
 Also while in New York, the Pope celebrated Mass at St. Patrick's Cathedral, met with disabled children and their families, and attended an event for Catholic youth, where he addressed some 25,000 young people in attendance.
 On the final day of the Pope's visit, he visited the World Trade Center site and later celebrated Mass at Yankee Stadium.